-All those who were shortlisted attended the event to find out who the winners and highly commended recipients were in each of the categories.
+The 2019 Celebrating Achievement Awards ceremony took place on 29 November at Sandy Park in Exeter.
+All those who were shortlisted for an award attended the event to find out who the winners and highly commended recipients were in each of the categories.

 Each person shortlisted received a framed certificate and the winners also received a trophy.
-Everyone else nominated received a letter of congratulations.
+Those people who were nominated but not shortlisted received a letter of congratulations.
+This year we had a record number of Lifetime Achievement awards, 31 in total equating to a staggering 900 years of service to the NHS!

 Inclusion Award - Award for promoting equality, valuing diversity and championing recovery and wellbeing